 The remuneration package of Executive Directors includes salary, bonus, pensions, medical and life insurance benefits and share options.
 The remuneration level is determined with reference to the expertise and experience possessed by each Executive Director and his/her performance.
 Except for the bonus payable to the CEO which is determined with reference to the Group's performance, bonuses to other Executive Directors are given on a discretionary basis and determined with reference to the corporate and individual performance.
-The remuneration of Independent Non-Executive Directors is determined by the Board in consideration of the experience, expertise and the responsibilities involved.
+The remuneration of Independent Non- Executive Directors is determined by the Board in consideration of the experience, expertise and the responsibilities involved.
 Please refer to note 15 to the financial statements for the emolument details of each Director and the five highest paid employees.

-At the AGM held on 30 August 2013, with the shareholders' approval, the Company terminated the share option scheme adopted on 22 March 2004 and adopted a new share option scheme on the same date to provide the Company with a platform to offer rewards and incentives to eligible participants for their contribution to the Group and to encourage them to work towards enhancing the value of the Company and its shares for the benefit of the Company and its shareholders as a whole.
-Please refer to pages 37 to 39 for the details of the share option schemes and the number of outstanding share options held by the Directors.
+The Company adopted a new share option scheme on 30 August 2013 to provide the Company with a platform to offer rewards and incentives to eligible participants for their contribution to the Group and to encourage them to work towards enhancing the value of the Company and its shares for the benefit of the Company and its shareholders as a whole.
+Please refer to pages 38 to 40 for the details of the share option schemes and the number of outstanding share options held by the Directors.